aniwag2/Theralert/README.md

 * **Security:** Ensure `NEXTAUTH_SECRET` is truly random and strong.
 Keep your server's operating system updated.
 * **Data Persistence:** The `theralert_db_data` volume ensures your database data persists across container restarts.
 Do not delete this volume unless you intend to wipe your database.
-* **Database Migrations:** If you are using an ORM like Prisma with migrations, you'll need a strategy to run migrations.
-The most common approach for self-hosting is to add a `command` or `entrypoint` to your `theralert-app` service in `docker-compose.yml` that runs migrations *before* starting the Next.js server.
-    * Example (add to `theralert-app` service):
-        ```yaml
-        command: /bin/sh -c "npx prisma migrate deploy && node server.js"
-        ```
-        (Note: You'd need `prisma` installed in the production dependencies for this to work in the final image, which it typically is.)
-* **Backup Strategy:** Advise users on how to back up their `theralert_db_data` volume for disaster recovery.
-* **Resource Usage:** Note that Next.js applications, especially with server-side rendering, can consume more RAM than simple static sites.
-A Raspberry Pi 4 (4GB or 8GB RAM) is usually sufficient, but larger apps might require more.